 It’s easiest to judge fill weight when the fill powers are the same or similar.
-For example, a jacket with 6 ounces of 800-fill down will be substantially warmer than a jacket with 3 ounces of 800-fill down—that’s double the amount of insulation.
+For example, a jacket with 6 ounces of 800-fill down will be substantially warmer than a jacket with 3 ounces of 800-fill down—that’s double the amount of insulation of the same quality.
 But if you are comparing 6 ounces of 600-fill down against 3 ounces of 900-fill down, the calculation becomes trickier.
 For these reasons, we like to take both numbers into account and include both fill power and weight in the product specs throughout our site (whenever we’re able to track both numbers down, that is).
 Again, fill power is important, but don’t overlook fill weight.

 A third consideration for down is the type of bird it comes from.
 Down comes from the plumage of both geese and ducks—it’s not actually the feathers, but the soft clusters beneath the feathers that make up the insulation in your jacket or sleeping bag.
 Down is a food byproduct (at least in theory, more on ethics below), meaning that it comes from birds that are used for food.
 There are differences between the birds and a lot of statements swirling around the quality of their respective down, so we’ll clarify as best we can.

 First, geese generally are larger than ducks and more mature when taken for food, so the down has a higher average fill power.
 You can find low-grade goose down and high-grade duck down, but on average, goose down clusters are larger and loftier.
 Second, duck down is rumored to have slightly more of an odor.
 Ducks have a more diverse diet, while geese eat mostly grass, and therefore duck down can be oilier.
 That said, almost all down found in good outdoor products has been cleaned, so there should be virtually no odor with either type.
-We’ve never noticed the difference and can’t substantiate the claim, but it’s certainly out there.
+We’ve never noticed the difference and can’t substantiate the claims, but they're certainly out there.